Jozty/website/content/functions/zip.md

 ---
-title: zip function
+title: Zip function
-description: a thorough tour of zip function
+description: Creates a new list out of two passed lists by pairing up equally-positioned pair in both the lists (length will be truncate to the length of shorter list)
+keywords: Zip
 ---

 ## Zip